favsto/intech-compute-balancing/support/setup/lab_reset/README.md

 ## Workers project

 This project will use the assets contained into the Assets Project.
 You can decide to host everything into a single project, if you want.
 This is only for logistics matters about the classroom!
+If you use a different project, this is the time to create it.
+Keep in mind its id, you'll need it soon.

 ### Enable Google APIs